BadSkyFate/PunchPad/README.md

-Perfect choice — a clean README shows off your project and gives it some polish.

-✍️ Here's a Good Starting README for PunchPad markdown
-Copy
-Edit
 # PunchPad 📝

 **PunchPad** is a note-taking Android application built with Java and Android Jetpack components.
 It allows users to create, organize, and manage notes in a simple, folder-based interface.